Call the Midwife series 15 forewarns Sister Monica Joan's tragic death in the final episode

 In real life, Judy Parfitt herself is a campaigner for the treatment and awareness of dementia.
 Her late husband, the actor Tony Steedman, suffered from dementia for five years and died from it in 2001.

 BBC One has not confirmed if Judy Parfitt’s character Sister Monica Joan is leaving the period drama.
-But fans know the departure must surely be on the cards in the near future.
+But we know the departure is surely on the cards in the very near future –most likely the season 15 finale.

+But, without treatment, the prognosis is bleak.
 Of course, fans of the show know that Call the Midwife is taking a break after series 15 for a prequel series and a movie, but the BBC has confirmed the show will return for a 16th series.
-Whether Judy Parfitt will be part of the cast remains to be seen.
+With or without Judy Parfitt.

 We do know that a younger version of Judy Parfitt’s Sister Monica Joan will be the focus of the upcoming prequel.
 Series creator Heidi Thomas confirmed the three lead characters would also follow the younger versions of Sisters Julienne and Evangelina, played by Jenny Agutter and Pam Ferris in the original show.
 Younger actresses, as yet unnamed, will be playing the characters.